Resonances extracted in truncated partial-wave analysis are effective mixtures of angular momenta (Possible implications for H\"ohler's clustering): Introduction

+A central point of the present work is that, in TPWA and related analyses, one does not fit the amplitudes themselves.
+One fits observables, and the observables from which partial-wave content is actually inferred are angle-dependent bilinear functionals of the amplitudes.
+Truncation therefore does more than simply discard higher partial waves.
+Because the observables are bilinear in the amplitudes, the extracted lower partial waves are determined by the full coupled interference structure and hence by a coupled nonlinear fit rather than by direct projection of the exact ones.
+As a result, the extracted quantities are generally not coefficient-by-coefficient projections of the corresponding quantities of the full non-truncated problem, but effective mixtures of contributions originating from several angular-momentum sectors.

-This distinction is stronger than the familiar statement that higher partial waves can influence lower Legendre moments.
-The issue is not only that omitted waves generate corrections.
-The point is that, because the fitted quantities are bilinear, lowering the truncation order changes the algebraic structure of the fit itself.
-As a result, the extracted low-order coefficients are not simple projections of the corresponding coefficients of the full amplitude.
-They are truncation-dependent effective parameters built from those combinations of the exact amplitudes that survive in the restricted bilinear space.
-Consequently, the resonances inferred from a truncated fit are, in general, not the true resonances of the exact infinite problem, but effective mixtures of them.
+This statement is stronger than the familiar observation that higher partial waves can influence lower Legendre moments in the partial-wave decomposition of observables.
+The issue is not only that omitted partial waves generate corrections.
+Because the fitted observables are bilinear, changing the truncation order changes the algebraic structure of the fit itself.
+Truncation does not merely admix higher-wave contributions into the lower sector: it can reshuffle the pole-bearing content among partial waves, including the nominally retained lower ones, so that a resonance contribution associated with one exact angular-momentum sector can reappear in several extracted partial waves and therefore lose a unique angular-momentum assignment.
+In that sense, varying $\ell_{\max}$ does not simply refine a fixed solution; it changes which combinations of pole-bearing contributions from the exact partial-wave decomposition are inferred from the data in each truncated partial wave.
+The pole content of the exact and truncated partial-wave decompositions is therefore not the same.

-This observation has direct implications for the interpretation of TPWA results.
-Resonances extracted at two different truncation orders need not represent the same underlying physical objects written with different precision.
-They may instead correspond to different effective mixtures of the exact non-truncated resonant and non-resonant contributions.
-In that sense, changing $\ell_{\max}$ does not simply refine the same solution; it changes which combinations of the true amplitude are being inferred from the data.
+This observation has direct implications for resonance extraction.
+Since the exact partial-wave coefficients may contain poles in the complex energy plane, the truncation-induced mixing discussed here is already a mixing of pole-bearing quantities.
+The resulting resonance content inferred from a truncated fit should therefore not, in general, be identified directly with the true resonance content of the exact non-truncated problem.
+Rather, truncated analyses determine effective resonance-carrying structures generated by the restricted bilinear fit.
+To our knowledge, this specific point has not been formulated explicitly in the previous TPWA literature: while truncated analyses routinely assign resonances to partial waves, the possibility that truncation itself may destroy a unique angular-momentum assignment of the extracted resonance content has not been isolated as a separate issue.